What is Dearth in the Beekeeping World?

 How The Colony Works

-After about 10 days most bees become foragers, leaving the hive to find the raw ingredients for the colony’s survival.
-These bees collect four things: nectar, pollen, propolis, and water.
+Around the 10-day mark, many worker bees transition to foraging duties, leaving the hive to gather the vital resources needed for the colony’s survival.
+Foragers collect four key substances: nectar, pollen, propolis, and water.

 The Rhythm of the Hive